fttx/barcode-to-pc-server/README.md

-  npm run dist # build the angular project in prod mode and generate the app install files for the current platform, works with Windows/macOS/Linux npm run publish # build the angular project in prod mode and generate the app installer for all platforms and uploads them to GitHub releases npm run publish-win  # build the angular project in prod mode, generate the app installer for Windows x32, for Windows x64 and uploads them to GitHub releases
+  npm run dist # build the angular project in prod mode and generate the app install files for the current platform, works with Windows/macOS/Linux npm run publish # build the angular project in prod mode and generate the app installer for all platforms and uploads them to GitHub releases npm run publish-win  # build the angular project in prod mode, generate the app installer for Windows x32, for Windows x64 and uploads them to GitHub releases npm run publish-ml  # build the angular project in prod mode, generate the app installer for macOS, Linux and uploads them to GitHub releases
   ```

+  To sign the installers follow the electron-builder [code-signing tutorial](https://www.electron.build/code-signing).
+TL;DR: set CSC_LINK and CSC_KEY_PASSWORD enviroment variables.

   The installer will be put in the dist/dist/ folder.

   If you get sass errors run `npm run fix-sass`